 This publication provides scholars of medieval Ireland with easy access to Latin texts of the cartularies of Irish lands pertaining to the priories of Llanthony.
 The two monasteries, Llanthony prima and secunda, were represented in Ireland respectively by the houses of Colp and Duleek in county Meath.
 An index of names and places shows the extent of the lands held by the two monasteries, demonstrating significant holdings in Meath as well as property in counties Wicklow, Dublin, Louth and elsewhere.
-ISBN 978-1-874280-29-3, xxx + 345 pp, €35, 1953 Irish Exchequer payments, 1270-1446 Philomena Connolly, editor The Irish Exchequer records held in the National Archives, London are an important but under-used source of history for medieval Ireland.
-The issue rolls and enrolled accounts calendared here provide a record of Dublin governmental expenditure between 1270-1446 and throw light on many aspects of government activity during that period.
-The information which they contain will be of use not only to political, military and administrative historians, but also to researchers in the fields of local history, settlement studies, archaeology and historical geography.

-Irish Exchequer payments Vol. I, 1270-1326ISBN 978-1-874280-19-4, xxxi + 391 pp, €20, paperback, 1998
+ISBN 978-1-874280-29-3, xxx + 345 pp, €35, 1953 Irish Exchequer payments Vol. I, 1270-1326 ISBN 978-1-874280-19-4, xxxi + 391 pp, €20, paperback, 1998 Calendar of material relating to Ireland from the High Court of Admiralty, 1641-1660 Elaine Murphy, editor